versluis/P2-Categories/readme.txt

 === P2 Categories ===

-a Child Theme for the amazing P2 Theme by Automattic, with added support for categories
+a Fork of the amazing P2 Theme by Automattic, with added support for categories

 == Description ==